wp-plugins/wunderground/readme.txt

 == Frequently Asked Questions ==

+= I am unable to activate the plugin. =
+This plugin requires PHP5, and Version 1.0 does not check for PHP compatibility.
+In future versions, it will show a more meaningful error and also support PHP 4.

+For now, however, options are to upgrade the version of PHP (contact your web host) or to not use the plugin.

 = I want to modify the forecast output.
 How do I do that? =

 <pre>